Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport

 Our formalism extends beyond quantum persistent current transport and holds promise for broader applications.
 It can be adapted to systems such as multi-Josephson junctions \cite{Riwar2016Multiterminal,Pankratova2020Multiterminal,Coraiola2023Phaseengineering} and quantum spin chains \cite{Shen2021Theory}, potentially unveiling new insights into their topological and entanglement characteristics.
 Furthermore, generalizing this formalism to encompass non-equilibrium scenarios, such as quantum pumps \cite{Moskalets2002Floquet,Blaauboer2002Charge,Becerra2023Quantized}, shows great potential.

+\emph{Note added.---}Our formalism fully agrees with the scattering matrix theory \cite{Beenakker2024Josephson} and can be applied to calculating additional thermodynamic quantities \cite{Pino2024Thermodynamics}.

-We acknowledge helpful discussions with D.-L. Deng, W. Brzezicki, H.-R. Wang, W.-T. Xue, L.-W. Yu, S.-Y. Zhang, and Z.-D. Liu.
-This work is supported by the Foundation for Polish Science through the international research agendas program co-financed by the European Union within the smart growth operational program and by the National Science Centre (Poland) OPUS Grant No.~2021/41/B/ST3/04475.
-P.-X.S and Z.L. acknowledge support from the Tsinghua University Dushi Program and Shanghai Qi Zhi Institute.
-J.L.L. acknowledges the computational resources provided by the Aalto Science-IT project.
+\emph{Acknowledgments.---}We thank C.~W.~J. Beenakker, D.-L. Deng, W. Brzezicki, W.-T. Xue, L.-W. Yu, S.-Y. Zhang, W. Li, and Z. Liu for helpful discussions, and H.-R. Wang, in particular, for his valuable feedback from reading the first version of this manuscript.
+This work is supported by the Foundation for Polish Science project MagTop (No.~FENG.02.01-IP.05-0028/23) co-financed by the European Union from the funds of Priority 2 of the European Funds for a Smart Economy Program 2021–2027 (FENG) and by the National Science Centre (Poland) OPUS Grant No.~2021/41/B/ST3/04475.
+P.-X.S. and Z.L. acknowledge support from the Tsinghua University Dushi Program and Shanghai Qi Zhi Institute.
+J.L.L. acknowledges the computational resources provided by the Aalto Science-IT project the financial support from the Academy of Finland Projects No.~331342 and No.~358088.
+P.-X.S. acknowledges additional support from the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No.~101180589 (SymPhysAI).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 \onecolumngrid